 Pop-up shops are a big deal these days.
-You’ve been seeing them everywhere, right?
+You’ve been seeing them everywhere.

-Now, I believe I first really experienced pop-up shops back in the early 2000s.
-After the dot-com bust in San Francisco, there were a ton of empty storefronts and spaces, and they needed something to do with those empty spaces.
-So, I started to see a lot of little shops and little types of short-term events start popping up all over the city.
-So, I believe this craze has started a long time ago, but it is finally, now catching up.
+I believe I first experienced pop-up shops back in the early 2000s.
+After the dot-com bust in San Francisco, there were a ton of empty storefronts and spaces and they needed something to do with those empty spaces.
+Then I started to see a lot of little shops and little types of short-term events popping up all over the city.
+I really think this craze started back then, which is a long time ago, and is now catching up.

-These days, you’re seeing e-commerce stores launch pop-up shops, as well as brick-and-mortar.
-And you’re starting to see other retailers start to use pop-up shops to get themselves into other markets, do marketing activations, and really, start to do one big thing, which is get in front of their customers where their customers are.
+Now, you see e-commerce stores launch pop-up shops as well as brick-and-mortar stores.
+You also see other retailers using pop-up shops to get themselves into other markets, do marketing activations, and really to do one big thing – get in front of their customers.

-Now, the second reason why I think you need to be doing these pop-up shops is really, because it gives you an access point to create the world of your brand for influencers, editors, stylists, potential consumers, anyone who’s going to be consuming your content.
-So, in essence, the pop-up shop becomes another media touchpoint for your business.
-Very, very, very important.
-You know, it does take, on average, about six different touchpoints to get a customer to buy.
+Pop-up shops give you closer access to influencers and potential customers.
+The second reason you need to be doing these pop-up shops is because they give you an access point to create the world of your brand for influencers, editors, stylists, potential consumers, or anyone that’s going to be consuming your content.
+In essence, the pop-up shop becomes another media touchpoint for your business.
+This is very, very, very important.
+It takes, on average, about six different touchpoints to get a customer to buy.
 How amazing if you can create those touchpoints digitally, drive them to a pop-up shop, and close the sale at the store.

-And that brings me to my final point as to why you really need to consider this, guys, because there is an opportunity to make a huge amount of revenue at a successfully planned pop-up shop.
-Now, the key operative word here is “successfully planned” pop-up shop.
-You certainly need to spend some time developing your sales strategy, meaning, how much of inventory you’re going to have in there, the price points, if the goal of the event is to do something, that is, it’s on sale or it’s a holiday pop-up shop or it’s a new collection-based pop-up shop.
-You’ve got to align your vision and your strategy to make sure that it is successfully planned.
+There is a great opportunity to earn big from well-planned pop-up shops.
+There is an opportunity to make a huge amount of revenue at a successfully planned pop-up shop.
+The key operative word is “successfully-planned” pop-up shop.
+You certainly need to spend some time developing your sales strategy, meaning, inventory quantities, the price points….
+If the goal of the event is to do something such as a sale, holiday event, or new collection-based pop-up, you’ve got to align your vision and strategy to make sure you plan with success.

-So to successfully plan a pop-up shop, it takes a little bit of time, thought, and planning.
-It also takes some resources, depending if you’re launching for one evening, over the weekend, or if you’re going to do a three-month-long event.
-All of these things are going to take the right amount of resource partners to be able to successfully get this off the ground.
+To successfully plan a pop-up shop takes a little bit of time and planning.
+It also takes some resources – whether you are launching for one evening, over the weekend, or for a three-month-long event.
+All of these things are going to take the right amount of resource partners to be able to successfully get off the ground.

-All right, guys.
-Hope you enjoyed this.
-Hope I inspired you to take action to think about including pop-up shops as part of your marketing strategy this year.
+I hope I inspired you to take action to think about including pop-up shops as part of your marketing strategy this year.
 Head on over to scalingretail.com.
-Got lots of great blog information, topics on pop-up shops and way more resources for you.
-Have a fantastic day.
-Bye.
+We have a lot of great blog information, topics on pop-up shops, and more resources for you.